Loading...

 Activate verbose output for assert() when defined.

-Without this macro defined the assert() macro will just print the address of the code line the assertion failed in.
-With the macro defined the macro will also print the file, the code line and the function this macro failed in.
+Without this macro defined, assert() will just print the address of the code line the assertion failed in.
+With this macro defined, assert() will also print the file and the code line of the failed assertion.

 To define just add it to your CFLAGS in your application's Makefile: